Friday 20th - Sunday 22nd October 2017

-Spend a weekend with us searching out unique wildlife - including red deer, badgers and ponies - and exploring wild places in the rugged and beautiful Exmoor National Park.
+Spend a weekend with us searching out unique wildlife - including red deer, badgers and ponies - and exploring the wild and rugged scenery of the beautiful Exmoor National Park.
+Don't miss out on the chance to see the red deer rut up close!

 Exmoor pony photo credit: Alamy